jtod/Sigma16/docs/src/userguide/userguide.md

   of letters, digits, and underscore characters, beginning with a letter.

-The object language has six statements: module, org, data, import, export, and relocate.
+The object language has seven statements: module, org, data, import, export, relocate, and metadata.
 Some of these are related to corresponding statements in assembly language, but their syntax is different and in some cases they may contain different information.

+### Object module statement

+### Object org statement

+### Object data statement

+### Object import statement

+### Object export statement

-### relocate statement
+### Object relocate statement

 The relocate statement specifies a list of addresses of words that must be relocated.
 Suppose the value x is specified in a relocate